 Even though it’s hugely torque-rich, the M109R is easy to ride and non-intimidating — even for a “muscle” cruiser.
 You do have to shift with intention, but it’s not a bike you’ll easily flip from too much torque or crash from understeering.
 In fact, unless you give it full throttle and drop the clutch, you’d be surprised how easy it is to get going on the big ‘9.

 Over the years, the M109R changed but not in any fundamental way.
 The main things that changed are wheels, conformity to emissions regulations (different exhaust and oxygen sensors), the clutch control, the headlight assembly… nothing core to the scheduled service.

 The B.O.S.S. editions were also aesthetic updates — meaning “Blacked Out Special Suzuki”, they gave the modern M109R bikes a much more up-to-date look.
 The older ones prefer chrome and gloss, and the modern BOSS bikes are more matt and black.
 They all look good though, and owners keep them all in good condition.

 Suzuki M109R Service Manual

 Below are the tables only from the service manual for the Suzuki M109R.
-They were obtained from ManualsLib.com because manuals are thin on the ground for Suzuki motorcycles.
+You can get genuine Suzuki manuals from genuinesuzukimanuals.com, which is an actual Suzuki website despite the sketchy sounding name.